-Dams and their associated structures are used for forming reservoirs for the storage of water or mud, and for holding back sediment, ice or snow.
-Reservoirs formed by dams are mainly used for energy production, water supply, irrigation, production of artificial snow, fish farms, reserves for fire-fighting operations and the regulation of water levels in lakes.
-They also play an increasingly important role during floods, since they limit the volume of water downstream and thus help reduce damage.
+Dams and their associated structures are used to form reservoirs to hold back or store water or mud, and to hold back sediment, ice or snow.
+The water stored in reservoirs is mainly used for energy production, water supply, irrigation, production of artificial snow, fish farms, reserves for fire-fighting operations and the regulation of water levels in lakes.
+About 90% of all dams are built to generate hydro-electricity.
+Because they retain the water when plentiful, they also play an increasingly important role during floods, since they limit the volume of water downstream and thus help reduce damage.

-The Swiss Federal Office of Energy (SFOE) is the highest supervisory authority for all dams in Switzerland.
-Direct supervision is shared by the cantons and the federal government: the cantons are responsible for small dams, while the SFOE supervises large-scale facilities (205 reservoirs and 227 dams, 83 percent of which are used for hydropower production).
-137 of these dams are in the form of concrete walls (80 gravity dams, 53 curved dams, 2 multiple-curve dams and 2 pierhead dams), while 83 are soil and stonefill constructions, and 7 are in the form of river weirs.
-25 are higher than 100 metres, and 4 of these are over 200 metres high, namely the Grande Dixence gravity dam (285 metres), and the Mauvoisin (250 metres), Luzzone (225 metres) and Contra (220 metres) curved dams.
-Most of the large-scale dams are located in the Alps.
+There are 195 major dams under the supervision of the SFOE making an overall total of 217 dams and associated structures.
+124 of these dams are in the form of concrete walls (69 gravity dams, 51 curved dams, 2 multiple-curve dams and 2 pierhead dams), while 66 are soil and stonefill constructions, and 27 are river weirs.
+25 are over 100 metres in height, and 4 are over 200 metres high, namely the Grande Dixence gravity dam in Val d'Hérémence / VS (285 metres), and the Mauvoisin (Val de Bagnes / VS, 250 metres), Luzzone (Valle di Blenio / TI, 225 metres) and Contra (Valle Verzasca / TI, 220 metres) curved dams.
+Most of the major dams are located in the Alps.